fordpic/code-everyday/log.md

 Today's Progress: Continued studying for the CP exam & building out portfolio site.

 Thoughts: Not much to say here for today, just continuing to push through the AWS training & working more on my portfolio site.
 Trying to improve myself so that future employers can see how hard I've been working!

+Day 24: April 30, 2021

+Today's Progress: Completed a few JavaScript coding challenges.

+Thoughts: I took it easy today, as I felt I really needed a break from everything.
+Spent some time outdoors, walked my dog, saw some family - still snuck in a few coding challenges though :)